Jonah Heim Player Props: Rangers vs. Blue Jays

-Jonah Heim, with a slugging percentage of .368 in his past 10 games -- including one home run -- will be in action for the Texas Rangers versus the Toronto Blue Jays, with Kevin Gausman on the mound, June 16 at 8:05 PM ET.
+On Saturday, Jonah Heim (.289 slugging percentage in past 10 games, with no homers) and the Texas Rangers play the Toronto Blue Jays, whose starting pitcher will be Kevin Gausman.
+First pitch is at 4:05 PM ET.

-He had a one-hit showing in his last game (1-for-4) against the Angels.
+He had a one-hit performance in his previous game (1-for-4) against the Blue Jays.

 Jonah Heim Game Info & Props vs. the Blue Jays